chatnoir-eu/chatnoir-resiliparse/resiliparse/README.md

 ```

 #### Using TimeGuard as a Context Manager
-Instead of the decorator interface, TimeGuard also provides a context manager interface that can be used with Pythons `with` statement:
+Instead of the decorator interface, TimeGuard also provides a context manager interface that can be used with Python's `with` statement:
 ```python
 with time_guard(timeout=10):
     for _ in range(1000):